 Include Engaging eLearning Media

-As discussed earlier, VILT are generally broken into three components, all of which require eLearning and supporting media to a certain degree.
+Instructional designer can break VILT into three components, all of which require eLearning and supporting media to a certain degree.
 As a result, well-designed media will do great justice in such instances.

 Integrate Polls and Surveys into VILT Programs